madelinebirch/Phase-4-Project/README.md

 # Data Preparation

-See notebook for a full EDA and plotted distributions of 'ratings' and other engineered features.
+*See notebook for a full EDA and plotted distributions of 'ratings' and other engineered features.*

-**We will be working with a cleaned and filtered version of `ratings_df`, merged with a one-hot encoded `movies_df` as `movies_and_ratings_df` for ease of use in future content-based and/or hybrid modeling.**
+**For modeling, will be working with a cleaned and filtered version of `ratings_df`, merged with a one-hot encoded `movies_df` as `movies_and_ratings_df` for ease of use in future content-based and/or hybrid modeling.**

 # Modeling

+### Target
+Because we are using collaborative filtering, our prediction target will be the `'ratings'` feature from `ratings_df`.

 ### Evaluation Metrics
 #### RMSE (Root Mean Squared Error):
 RMSE measures the average magnitude of the differences between predicted and actual values, emphasizing larger errors.
 For cineSYNC, a lower RMSE indicates better predictive accuracy and alignment with user preferences.
 The closer to 0, the more accurate.